openmsr/are/results/criticality_approach.md

 | 11  |   11.12   |   42.07  |   34.82   |   11.18     |    0.80     |
 | 12  |   11.13   |   41.96  |   34.52   |   11.57     |    0.83     |

-calculations for the above values -- using carrier and concentrate compositions combined with fuel concentrate added (in lbs) -- are detailed [here](https://docs.google.com/spreadsheets/d/1RVwap77GXaVlIsbrXgNQTB-KTa4BvGLSgHnxRFQPmuA/edit?usp=sharing). note, weight percentages for U<sub>235</sub> agree with those in tables 4.3 and 4.4 of [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) (see above). the data above along with densities taken directly from the ORNL tables are used as the material parameters for OpenMC. see below from [fuel_salts.py](/scripts/fuel_salts.py) for reference
+calculations for the above values -- using carrier and concentrate compositions combined with fuel concentrate added (in lbs) -- are detailed [here](https://docs.google.com/spreadsheets/d/1RVwap77GXaVlIsbrXgNQTB-KTa4BvGLSgHnxRFQPmuA/edit?usp=sharing). note, weight percentages for U<sub>235</sub> agree with those in tables 4.3 and 4.4 of [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) (see above). the data above along with densities taken directly from the ORNL tables are used as the material parameters for OpenMC. additionally, halfnium impurity of 0.002% is assumed. see below from [fuel_salts.py](/scripts/fuel_salts.py) for reference

 ```python
 # run 1